riscv-software-src/riscof/docs/source/plugins.rst

   [RISCOF]
   ReferencePlugin=cSail
   ReferencePluginPath=/scratch/git-repo/incoresemi/riscof/sail_cSim
-  DUTPlugin=spike_simple
-  DUTPluginPath=/scratch/git-repo/incoresemi/riscof/spike_simple

-  [spike_simple]
-  pluginpath=/scratch/git-repo/incoresemi/riscof/spike_simple
-  ispec=/scratch/git-repo/incoresemi/riscof/spike_simple/spike_simple_isa.yaml
-  pspec=/scratch/git-repo/incoresemi/riscof/spike_simple/spike_simple_platform.yaml
+  DUTPlugin=spike
+  DUTPluginPath=/scratch/git-repo/incoresemi/riscof/spike

+  [spike]
+  pluginpath=/scratch/git-repo/incoresemi/riscof/spike
+  ispec=/scratch/git-repo/incoresemi/riscof/spike/spike_isa.yaml
+  pspec=/scratch/git-repo/incoresemi/riscof/spike/spike_platform.yaml

+  [sail_cSim]
+  pluginpath=/scratch/git-repo/incoresemi/riscof/sail_cSim

 The following changes need to be made:

 1. Fix the paths in the ``config.ini`` to point to the folder containing the respective riscof_*.py files.
-2. The macros in the ``spike_simple/env/compliance_model.h`` can be updated based on the model.
+2. The macros in the ``spike/env/model_test.h`` can be updated based on the model.
 Definitions of the macros and their use is available in the :ref:`test_format_spec`.
 3. Update the ``riscof_<target-name>.py`` with respective functions as described in the following paragraphs.

-The plugin file in the ``spike_simple`` folder: riscof_spike_simple.py is the one that needs to be changed and updated for each model.
+The plugin file in the ``spike`` folder: riscof_spike.py is the one that needs to be changed and updated for each model.
 As can be seen from this python file, it creates a Metaclass for the plugins supported by the abstract base class.
 This class basically offers the users three basic
 functions: ``initialize`` , ``build`` and ``runTests``.
 For each model RISCOF calls these functions in the following order: